luxfabian/cayley_crystals/free_group/GAP/README.md

 # Investigation of subgroup structure with GAP

-We use the computational group theory code `GAP` (https://www.gap-system.org/) to analyse the structure of normal subgroups of the free group.
+We use the computational group theory code `GAP` (https://www.gap-system.org/) to analyse the structure of normal subgroups of the free group on two generators.

 ## Requirements